-- CO 1: Distinguish between different types of data - CO 2: Interpret examples of methods for summarizing data sets, including common graphical tools such as histogram and summary statistics such as mean median mode and variance. - CO 3: Find the probability of single even and complementary event - CO 4: Contrast discrete and continuous random variable. - CO 5: Apply general properties of expectations and variance. - CO 6: Compute probabilities for Binomial and Poisson distribution
+CO 1: Distinguish between different types of data

+CO 2: Interpret examples of methods for summarizing data sets, including common graphical tools such as histogram and summary statistics such as mean median mode and variance.

+CO 3: Find the probability of single even and complementary event

+CO 4: Contrast discrete and continuous random variable.

+CO 5: Apply general properties of expectations and variance.

+CO 6: Compute probabilities for Binomial and Poisson distribution

-Course Title: Statistics-I Course Code: MMSL-3334(OPT-III)
+Master of Science (Mathematics) Semester-III Session-2020-21 Course Title: Statistics-I Course Code: MMSL-3334(OPT-III)

 Eight questions of equal marks (16 marks each) are to be set, two in each of the four Sections (A-D).
 Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
 Questions may be subdivided into parts (not exceeding four).
 Candidates are required to attempt five questions, selecting at least one question from each section.
-The fifth question may be attempted from any Section.
+The fifth question may be attempted from any Section.50 % of the questions in the question paper must be theoretical (theorem based).